Johan Lau Munkholm, Naja Grundtmann

 In the contemporary technoscape we are surrounded by an ever-expanding multitude of interactive technologies that encourage reconsideration of the state of entanglement between organic life forms, environments, and technologies meant to simulate or enhance them.
 These include, for instance, virtual assistants (Siri, Alexa), language- as well as image models (ChatGPT, DALL·E 2), digital implants (brain-computer interfaces, ocular implants) and adaptive systems (digital companions, soundscapes).
 By examining the life-simulating capabilities of these technologies, this special issue of Culture Machine aims to provoke reflections on what theoretical frameworks, concepts, and methods are required to define and assess the novel relationships they mediate between people, technologies, and our surrounding environments as modes of life are undergoing critical transformations.

 To critically interrogate current life-simulating systems, their standing in the world and the stakes of our relationships to them, we call for contributions that investigate the circumstances of contemporary techno-mimetic functionalities from an aesthetic perspective.
-The notion of aesthetics is applied here to foreground two different yet intersecting perspectives: the sense-making of technologies in line with aesthetics as the study of sensory knowledge (Baumgarten, 1735; Fazi 2019) as well as symbolic representations circulating in the cultural realm. we propose a focus on their sensory capabilities and the way these are negotiated in literature, art, and film.
+The notion of aesthetics is applied here to foreground two different yet intersecting perspectives, namely: on the one hand, the sense-making of technologies in line with aesthetics as the study of sensory knowledge (Baumgarten, 1735; Fazi 2019) and, on the other hand, the symbolic representations circulating in the cultural realm.
+We propose a focus on their sensory capabilities and the way these are negotiated in literature, art, and film.
 We specifically wish to explore the critical and creative potential of the term bio-machines, where the prefix bio opens to the expressions of machinic sensing and their translations into technical configurations that simulate life-like qualities or perhaps challenge our very conception of what constitute life and technological being (see Langton, 1995; Lerena & Courant, 1996; Thacker, 2003; Zylinska 2009).

 We suggest that an aesthetic focus on bio-machines can be productively raised to interrogate the dependencies, symbioses, and divergences we find in the production of sensing and simulation in the intersection between humans and machines.
 Including, but going beyond the ways in which bio-machines challenge us to rethink categories of aesthetic production and notions of artistic agency (see Boden 1998; Somaini, 2023; Wilde, 2023), the aesthetics of bio-machines can provide unique and creative insights into the terms of interaction between humans and technology in the contemporary moment, whether this foments new companionships, accelerated automation of labour, or impending environmental collapse.